Apurv7Gupta/DSA/C++/LeetCode/Techniques/Time_Complexity_Choice.md

 ### Complexity Reference Table

+`n` is the input,

+when you see the constraints of the question and n is:

 | If $n$ is... | Recommended Big O Complexity |
 | :--- | :--- |
 | **$\leq [10 \dots 11]$** | $O(n!)$ or $O(n^6)$ |